Clay-Eldredge/startup/README.md

 - **HTML** - The structure of my website.
 Text, images, buttons.
 Necessary for all pages (profile, character feeds).
 - **CSS** - The styling of my website.
 I don't think I'll have any animations, just static styling.
 I need it to look professional so people will actually use it, since my website requires a userbase to be functional.
 I'll probably have to seed it with notes anyways.
 - **React** - Dynamic front end stuff.
 This will handle stuff like the note feed on each character page.
 Also will be necessary for sorting and searching features.
 - **Service** - I'll use the discord api do users can connect their discord account to their smash talk account.
 This will allow users to make it public, allowing message requests for practicing the character matchup.
 I might use the start.gg api if I have time, to add the ability to pull tournament results.
+I will use the data from the tournament results to display recent success with that character on the character page.
 - **DB/Login** - I'll have a database for storing the notes that are posted, and for storing account information.
 - **WebSocket** - I'll make the note feed (comments, upvotes, downvotes) update through a websocket, so you can see it update live.